vbotka/ansible-config-light/docs/source/guide.rst

 Tags
 ====

-The tags provide very useful tool to run selected tasks of the role.
+The tags provide a very useful tool to run selected tasks of the role.
 To see what tags are available list the tags of the role with the command: